chriscurran/db_diff/README.md

 -------

-When developing software you are often working on multiple sql servers - one for development and testing, the other for produciton use.
+When developing software you are often working on multiple sql servers - one for development and testing, the other for production use.
 While developing you try to make sure database structure changes are propagated to production properly (using whatever means you now do), but, as they say "stuff happens".